This page is part of the ONYX Performance Guide

 Control Mode and Behavior Flags

-Defines internal controller operating modes and logic flags.
+These fields control the controller’s internal operating modes and logic behavior.

 Behavior characteristics: